zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Rationale for logical actions
 '''''''''''''''''''''''''''''

+The intention is to make the fee paid for a transaction depend on its impact on the network, without discriminating between different protocols (Orchard, Sapling, or transparent).
+The impact on the network depends on the numbers of inputs and outputs.

 A previous proposal used `inputs + outputs` instead of logical actions.
 This would have disadvantages Orchard transactions, as a result of an